lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 })
 ```
 \begin{center}
-Exporting the store as a "global singleton" with some initial state.
+Exporting the store as a global singleton with some initial state.
 \end{center}

 Next, import it into your component and iterate over the users: